MDPD unveils new Special Response Team tactical motorcycles

 WEST MIAMI-DADE, FLA.
-(WSVN) - Miami-Dade Police unveiled its Special Response Team’s new tactical motorcycles at Florida International University’s main campus.
+(WSVN) - Miami-Dade Police unveiled its Special Response Team’s new tactical motorcycles at Florida International University’s Modesto Maidique Campus in West Miami-Dade.

-The motorcycles, manufactured by BMW, are all black with sirens on the front and “Miami-Dade Police” lettering on the back.
+The motorcycles, which are BMW F 850s, are all black with sirens on the front and “Miami-Dade Police” lettering on the back.

 According to the department, the concept comes from Europe and is the first of its kind in the United States.